September 20 2010

 Broadly speaking, my research is about eye movements and perception.

 Recently, I have become interested in pupillometry.
 Although pupil size is used routinely as a diagnostic tool in optometry, and as a marker of arousal (or cognitive load, effort, etc.) in a wide range of research fields, there are many things that we still do not know about why, when, and how the pupil changes its size.
 I’m particularly interested in the relationship between the pupillary response and spatial eye movements, such as saccades and smooth pursuit.
+If you want to read more about this, see our recent paper in PLoS ONE.

 The video below shows the most widely known pupillary response: the light response.
 This video is based on real data of me viewing an alternating sequence of black and white displays.